Nelson Cruz: Texas Rangers (2006–2013)

 On July 28, 2006, the Brewers sent Cruz and outfielder Carlos Lee to the Texas Rangers in exchange for Laynce Nix, Kevin Mench, Francisco Cordero and minor league pitcher Julian Cordero.
 Cruz would wear #17 during his time with Texas.
 He hit his first career home run on July 31 against Willie Eyre of the Twins.
 On August 16, Cruz hit the first grand slam of his career off of Kevin Gregg of the Angels.
 On September 4, 2006, against the Athletics, he hit an inside-the-park home run in which his bat broke on impact.
 In spring training for the 2007 season, Cruz got off to a rough start, but finished strong by hitting three home runs in the final week, including a walk-off home run in the final game of spring training.

-Cruz failed to make the major league roster prior to the 2008 season and cleared waivers after being designated for assignment because he had exhausted his minor league options.
-With the Triple-A Oklahoma RedHawks, Cruz had a .341 batting average and had 37 home runs and 100 runs batted in (RBI); for his efforts, Cruz won the 2008 Pacific Coast League MVP Award.
+Cruz failed to make the major leargue roster prior to the 2008 season and cleared waivers after being designated for assignment because he had exhausted his minor league options.
+With the Triple-A Oklahoma RedHawks, Cruz had a .341 batting average and had 37 home runs and 100 runs batted in (RBI); for his efforts, Cruz won the Pacific Coast League MVP Award.
 During his time with the Redhawks, Cruz began using an open batting stance, which helped him see the ball better and become a more productive hitter.
-On August 25, 2008, the Rangers purchased Cruz's contract from the RedHawks.
+On August 25, the Rangers purchased Cruz's contract from the RedHawks.

+2009–2011: Breakout and postseason heroics

 Cruz had a breakthrough season in 2009.
 In July, he was selected as an All-Star as a replacement for injured Torii Hunter.
-He also participated in the 2009 Home Run Derby, finishing second to Brewers first baseman Prince Fielder.
+He also participated in the Home Run Derby, finishing second to Brewers first baseman Prince Fielder.
 Cruz finished the season with 33 home runs.

-Cruz and teammate Ian Kinsler each hit three home runs in the 2010 AL Division Series against the Tampa Bay Rays, marking only the second time in Major League history that two teammates each hit three homers in a postseason series of five games or fewer (joining Babe Ruth and Lou Gehrig, who did it in the 1928 World Series).
-In Game 5 of the 2010 World Series vs. the San Francisco Giants, Cruz hit a home run off of Tim Lincecum in the 7th inning.
+Cruz and teammate Ian Kinsler each hit three home runs in the 2010 AL Division Series (ALDS) against the Tampa Bay Rays, marking only the second time in major league history that two teammates each hit three homers in a postseason series of five games or fewer (joining Babe Ruth and Lou Gehrig, who did it in the 1928 World Series).
+In Game 5 of the World Series against the San Francisco Giants, Cruz hit a home run off of Tim Lincecum in the 7th inning.
 It was around this time that Cruz began to refer to his baseball bat as a "boomstick."